NyaDanilusNya/DanilusVM/README.md

 - (Yes, that's all for now :)

 ---

 **Notes:**

-- if you try `while true do end` - the VM will be killed after 10 seconds (can be configured in the future)
+- if you try `while true do end` - the VM will be killed after 10 seconds (can be configured in `vm.cfg`)

-- The processor speed can be adjusted in the `./src/main.c` file before compilation by changing the `static const uint32_t CPU_HZ = <hz>;` constant
+- The processor speed can be adjusted in the `vm.cfg`

 - There you can also change the time after which the VM will be killed `KILL_TIMEOUT` and the amount of RAM `MAX_SIZE` (in MiB)